MainShayne233/mainshayne233.github.io/index.md

 ---
 layout: page
 title: MainShayne233
-subtitle: Pleased to meet you
+subtitle: Nice to meet you
 ---

 ### Howdy!

-My name is Shayne Tremblay, and I think of myself as a programmer, technologist, and a good citizen in training.
+My name is Shayne Tremblay.

 ### A lil about me

+I think of myself as a programmer, technologist, and a good citizen in training.

 I want to live in a world where software does more good than harm.